-However, yielding to the right-of-way does not just refer to instances at a controlled intersection, but also for every aspect of driving, whether one is on a rural road facing a dead-end, or whether one is merging onto a multi-lane highway.
-There are two pivotal reasons why you should understand how one should yield when it comes to the idea of who has the right of way.
+However, yielding to the right-of-way does not just refer to instances at a controlled intersection but also to every aspect of driving, whether on a rural road facing a dead-end or merging onto a multi-lane highway.
+There are two pivotal reasons why you should understand how one should yield when it comes to who has the right of way.

-- Traffic tickets can be given to those who violate traffic laws regarding right-of-way, even at an intersection that has no signals, yield signs, or stop signs.
-In addition, tickets can also be handed down to drivers who do not follow proper yielding to the right-of-way protocol at stoplights that are inoperable or four stop signs that are facing each other.
+- Traffic tickets can be given to those who violate traffic laws regarding right-of-way, even at an intersection with no signals, yield signs, or stop signs.
+In addition, tickets can be handed down to drivers who do not follow proper yielding to the right-of-way protocol at inoperable stoplights or four stop signs facing each other.

 - Failure to yield to the right-of-way can cause potential traffic accidents that will range in their level of severity.
-Some accidents can simply result in a minor fender bender, while a more serious truck accident involving a failure to yield can result in a prolonged stay at the hospital, even wrongful death.
+Some accidents can simply result in a minor fender bender.
+In contrast, a more serious truck accident involving a failure to yield can result in a prolonged stay at the hospital and even wrongful death.

-Thus, it is imperative that one understands when one has the right-of-way, and when one should instead yield to the other drivers on the road.
+Thus, one must understand when one has the right-of-way and when one should instead yield to the other drivers on the road.
 Failing to yield the ROW is one of the main causes of car wrecks.

 Tips For Determining Right of Way

 To determine who has the right-of-way when driving, consider the following guidelines to better understand the rules of the road:

 - Always obey the given visual signal when in a controlled intersection with stop signs or traffic signs!

 - In intersections that are not controlled, yield to any cars already at the intersection.
 If you and another vehicle arrive at the intersection simultaneously, yield to the car on the right. (see illustration above).